ViviTurtle/Projects/CTF Writeups/RC3_2015/Super Secrets/README.md

 ```

 You can clearly see this is HTML.
 This was surprising for me because I didn't know LibreWriter knew how to format HTML.
-If you look at the bottom you can clearly see a img tag with the dimensions 1x1 with the flag.
+If you look at the bottom you can clearly see an img tag with the dimensions 1x1 with the flag.

 The flag is **RC3-RedTeamGetRekt-1010101**